 - 1. After you've installed the CHANNEL-IN hardware, turn on your computer. - 2.
 Once Windows successfully locates and begins installing the appropriate device driver, the Found New Hardware dialog box displays.
-When this dialog closes, the hardware installation is complete. - 3.
-If you are installing a CHANNEL INTELLIGENCE or CHANNEL-IN (BT) adapter, complete the following steps to set the channel transfer mode. - a.
+When this dialog closes, the hardware installation is complete.

+- 3. If you are installing a CHANNEL INTELLIGENCE or CHANNEL-IN (BT) adapter, complete the following steps to set the channel transfer mode. - a.
 Open Device Manager.
 (From the taskbar, click Start | Control Panel | System.
-They System Properties dialog box displays.
+The System Properties dialog box displays.
 On the Hardware tab click Device Manager.) - b.
 Under Barr adapters, right-click the appropriate adapter and select Properties. - c.
 On the Properties tab, select the Channel transfer mode and click OK.
 Consult your mainframe systems programmer to determine which protocol to use.
 The transfer mode must match the host definition's CNTLUNIT statement.
 You can configure up to four adapters.

-Windows XP
+Windows XP or Windows Server 2003

-Complete the following steps if you are using Windows XP.
+Complete the following steps if you are using Windows XP or Windows Server 2003.